-Note that concepts introduced in the discussion of ODEs are also applicable to evolutionary PDEs, integro-differential equations and delay-differential equations ("infinite-dimensional dynamical systems"); see also the supplementary course given by Prof. J. M. Ball.
+Note that concepts introduced in the discussion of ODEs are also applicable to evolutionary PDEs, integro-differential equations and delay-differential equations ("infinite-dimensional dynamical systems"); see also the supplementary course on Gradient Flows given by Prof. J. M. Ball.